-Hayley Craven, Jessica Jones & Satnam Singh/Leanne Eldridge
+Hayley Craven, Sian Rice & Chelsey Daley/Leanne Eldridge

-View our most recent Topic Web here: Topic Web- Autumn 2- Year 1- Celebrate Good Times
+View our most recent Topic Web here: Topic Web- Spring 1- Year 1

 In school, we follow the Letters and Sounds programme.
 Letters and Sounds is a phonics resource published by the Department for Education and Skills which consists of six phases which establishes a practice of high quality phonics.

-Our reading schemes use Bug Club, PM, and Alphakids books for guided reading, along with Oxford Reading Tree and Project X books for home reading.
+Our reading schemes use Bug Club, PM, and Alphakids books for guided reading, along with a range of books from different schemes such as Oxford Reading Tree, Project X, Fireflies, Treetops and Rigby Star books for home reading.

 Your child may be asked by their class teacher to do tasks at home related to their creative curriculum topic, reading and phonics or numbers.